 Biological, psychological, and social aspects of aging; normal aging and disease processes associated with aging; pathological changes that affect oral health treatment of dental diseases and patient management.
 Requirements: D.D.S. enrollment or completion of dental hygiene program.
 Same as ASP:8355.

 PCD:8360 The Practice of Dentistry in the Community I1-2 s.h.

 Issues related to the role of the dental professional at a local and state level, including dental public health, health literacy, cultural competency, and forensic dentistry; the role of the state dental director.

 PCD:8361 The Practice of Dentistry in the Community II1-2 s.h.

-Factors that affect the profession and practice of dentistry, including basics of health care systems in the U.S. and in other countries; health care reform; Medicaid; dental insurance; health care delivery systems; legal and malpractice issues; dental utilization and dental workforce; quality of care.
+Factors that affect the profession and practice of dentistry, including basics of health care systems in the U.S. and in other countries, Affordable Care Act, Medicaid and Medicare, dental insurance, health care delivery systems, legal and malpractice issues, dental utilization and dental workforce, and quality of care.

 PCD:8485 Broadlawns Medical Centerarr.

 Dental care to low-income patients in a metropolitan hospital-based clinic; community-related assignments; student team experience in Des Moines.

 PCD:8488 St. Lukes Dental Health Centerarr.